coralogix/telemetry-shippers/otel-ecs-fargate/README.md

 ```

+Create the Secret as "Plaintext" with only the API key with no quotation marks.
 You will also need to add the `secretsmanager:GetSecretValue` permission to your ECS Task Execution Role.

 ## Granting permissions for Secrets Manager Secret access